Importance of Cattle rearing, also known as cattle farming or livestock farming, is the practice of raising and breeding cattle for various purposes.

 It has significant importance in agriculture, food production, and the economy of many regions worldwide.
 Here are some key reasons why cattle rearing is important:

-Importance of cattle rearing. cattle is one of the most important farm animals reared for the so many benefits derived from its (cattle) products. religiously, there is no boundaries as to certain people forbidden to eat or have anything to do with cattle and its products. so haven said this things let us take a closer look at some of the importance of cattle rearing
+religiously, there are no boundaries as to certain people forbidden to eat or have anything to do with cattle and its products.
+So, having said these things let us take a closer look at some of the importance of cattle rearing

 1. Beef, which is a rich source of protein, is obtained from cattle, beef is the general name of cattle meat. it is widely eaten by many around the world and sometimes used for religious purposes.